fastenhealth/docs/legal/information-blocking-faqs.md

 >
 > In contrast, reviewable grounds for denial of access require decisions be made on a case-by-case basis through the professional judgment of licensed health care providers.
 Professional judgment also would be required if individuals exercise their right to appeal a denial of access made on reviewable grounds.
 As computer logic cannot be a substitute for professional judgment in these cases, these types of activities cannot be carried out categorically or in an automated way.
 Neither could these decisions be delegated to a health information organization (HIO), unless a licensed health care professional at the HIO were assigned the task of making the access determinations.

+## Do patients need to request my app before they need to give me access to their API